brian-goo/rstypes/README.md

 - ✅ **Global or shared dictionaries** across threads or async tasks
 - ✅ **In-memory async-aware caches** with TTL support

-Internally, each instance uses a single **mutex**, not per-key locks, keeping locking semantics simple and predictable.
+Internally, each instance uses a single **mutex**, not per-key locks, which keeps the locking semantics simple and predictable.

 ## Features